-Whereas the short-term outlook can be difficult, the prospects of EU entry have already transformed the economies of the candidate countries.
-From an economic standpoint, although central and eastern European countries have low GDP per capita, they are growing quickly (certainly more quickly than most of the EU economies).
-For the new members a key benefit will be additional FDI (currently 78 percent of the investment in the 10 member states comes from the EU).
-Market-oriented reforms have also taken place over the last decade in all ten countries and they have been compounded by private investment, including FDI.
+While the short-term outlook can be difficult, the economies of the candidate countries have already been transformed by the prospects of EU entry.
+From an economic standpoint, although central and eastern European countries have low GDP per capita, they are growing very quickly (and certainly faster than most of the EU economies).
+For the new members a key be nefit will be additional FDI (currently 78% of the investment in the ten member states comes from the EU).
+Market oriented reforms have also taken place over the last decade in all ten countries and they have been compounded by private investment, including foreign direct investment.
 As a result the private sector in many of the ten countries is flourishing and showing resourcefulness in competitive markets.
-The EU Commission has estimated that membership could help raise the annual economic growth rate of these ten countries by an extra 1.3 to 23.1 percent.
-In addition, these countries already compare well in surveys of global competitiveness vis-à-vis EU members (e.g., the World Economic Forum ranks Hungary and Estonia above Portugal, and Slovenia, the Czech Republic, and Poland above Greece).
-Long-term prospects for growth are also good because of the region's low-cost labor, its skilled workers, and its proximity to western European export markets.
-These countries have become flexible because the drive to dismantle the Communist apparatus has led to the development of a more open administrative environment than in many EU member states and to more labor flexibility.
-Moreover, producers from the new member states will now have access not only to their respective national markets but also to the European one.
+The European Commission has estimated that membership could help raise the annual economic growth rate of these ten countries by an extra 1.3 to 23.1 percent.
+In addition, these countries already compare well in surveys of global competitiveness visà-vis EU members (i.e., the World Economic Forum [WEF] ranks Hungary and Estonia above Portugal, and Slovenia, the Czech Republic and Poland above Greece).
+Longterm prospects for growth are also good because of the region's low-cost labor, its skilled workers, and its proximity to western European export markets.
+These countries have become quite flexible because the drive to dismantle the communist apparatus has led to the development of a more open administrative environment than in may EU members and more labor flexibility.
+Moreover, producers from the new member states will now have access not only to their respective national markets but also to the European market.
 This will offer incentives for investment and will allow for the development of economies of scale, which in turn will result in more competitive products in the European markets.
-Furthermore, the entry of these new states to the EU will make their citizens European citizens, thus ending some of the discriminations those emigrants currently suffer.
+Furthermore, the entry of these new states to the EU will make their citizens European citizens, thus ending some of the discrimination that these emigrants are currently suffering.
 Finally, access to the EU cohesion and structural funds will facilitate the accession of new members.
-Indeed, the structural and cohesions funds and the CAP (limited as they will be) are powerful support instruments to mitigate the negative impact of accession.
+Indeed, the structural and cohesion funds, and the CAP (limited as they will be) are powerful support instruments to mitigate the negative impact of accession.

-For the Iberian countries and the new central and eastern European member states, the EU symbolizes modernization and democracy.
-In Iberia the European integration process has facilitated the reincorporation of both countries to the international arena, has contributed to the legitimacy of the new democratic regimes, has acted as a buffer in controversial issues (such as the process of decentralization in Spain, or the implementation of economic reforms), and has facilitated and accelerated the process of convergence and modernization of financial, commercial, and manufacturing structures.
-The idea of Europe became a driving force that moved reforms forward and was a fundamental factor for bringing together political stabilization, economic recovery, and democratic consolidation.
-As we look to future research agendas, it is important to stress that whereas the majority of the research in this project has focused on the policy effects and the influence of EU policies on the Iberian countries, it is also imperative to study the impact of EU membership on domestic institutions.
+For the Iberian countries and the new central and eastern European member states the EU symbolizes modernization and democracy.
+In Iberia, the European integration process has facilitated the re-incorporation of both countries into the international arena, has contributed to the legitimacy of the new democratic regimes, has acted as a buffer in controversial issues (such as the process of decentralization in Spain, or the implementation of economic reforms), and has facilitated and accelerated the process of convergence and modernization of financial, commercial, and manufacturing structures.
+The idea of Europe became a driving force that moved reforms forward and it was a fundamental factor for bringing together political stabilization, economic recovery, and democratic consolidation.
+As we look to future research agendas, it is important to stress that while the majority of the research in this project has focused on the policy effects and the influence of EU policies on the Iberian countries, it is also imperative to study the impact of EU membership on domestic institutions.